uelandte/ProcWAS/README.md

 #> 6     6    47 M     TRUE
 ```

+The covariates data frame should include all participants that qualify
+for study inclusion as either a case or a control.
+When merging the
-When merging the wider phenotypes data frame with the covariates data
+wider mapped phenotypes data frame with the covariates data frame, the
-frame, the default behavior is to append individuals present in the
+default behavior is to append participants who are present in the
 covariates data frame but not in the phenotypes data frame as controls.
 This can be changed by setting the append_cov_without_pheno_as_controls
 argument to FALSE.